nbarhamvc/extractfindings/README.md

 **Credit to Ricardo P for this script**

-Gets count of High/Very High SAST findings per applciation profile, including scan name and application profile name:
+Gets count of ALL findings for all available application profiles.
+Also includes latest scan names and dates.

 *Note*: This script requires Python 3!